 Sorry this is late; Meant to post it sooner

-Joking aside, Dr. Piers Steel is probably the world's foremost expert on the subject of putting off until tomorrow what should be done today.
-His comprehensive analysis of procrastination research, published in the recent edition of the American Psychological Association's Psychological Bulletin, presents some surprising conclusions on the subject, such as:
+Dr. Piers Steel is probably the world's foremost expert on the subject of putting off until tomorrow what should be done today.
+His comprehensive analysis of procrastination research, published in the recent edition of the American Psychological Association's Psychological Bulletin, presents some surprising conclusions on the subject.

 © Vidyya.
 All rights reserved.